stockjumpswebsite/stockjumps.github.io/_pages/home.md

 <p>We assess large stock market moves in the United States and a dozen other countries based on newspaper accounts.
 We classify the jumps by their trigger, their geographic origin and the clarity of journalist perceptions about the reason for the move.</p>

-<a href="http://policyuncertainty.com/media/BakerBloomDavis_Kellogg%20FINC%20Research%20Fellow%202020.pdf" target="_blank">NEW (HIRING): We are hiring a fulltime pre-doctoral research assistant.
-Please apply using the linked application.</a>

 <h3>Our Five Most Recent Codings</h3>
 <table>
   <thead>